node-hid/node-hid/README.md

 <and more>
 ```

+**NOTE:** Most keyboard & mice-like HID devices cannot be seen by `node-hid` on Windows & Mac.
+This is not a limitation of `node-hid` but a limitation of all user-space libraries.
+This is a security feature of the OS to prevent input device snooping.

 ### Opening a device

 Before a device can be read from or written to, it must be opened.